afiodorov/afiodorov.github.io/_posts/2017-04-30-big-variance.md

 of neurons in your artificial network" is not how big advances in deep learning are made: you will not break any records with such attitude.
 It's all about how those neurons are connected to each other.
-In this manner a neural network with far fewer neurons but a superior architecture can vastly outperform another.
+In this manner a neural network with far fewer neurons but a superior architecture can vastly outperform another one.
 And this is pretty much what happened in humans: despite fewer neurons women can and have outperformed men in a variety of cognitive tasks: in the analogy of deep learning, they have a different architecture.

 However one consequence about having a different architecture is that there must be a difference.
 There is just no way you can downsize your artificial neural network change the architecture, retrain and go: "hm... looks like it made no difference".
-Whilst it is theoretically likely that for every given input the output will be exact same as prior to the changes, it is practically impossible.
+Whilst it is theoretically possible that for every given input the output will be exact same as prior to the changes, it is practically impossible.
 Going back to human brains: whether it's map reading[^1] or multitasking[^2] - something, somewhere has got to change after reconfiguring